davidmalcolm/gcc-python-plugin/docs/tree.rst

                 >
       >

-.. py:function:: gccutils.ppprint(tree)
+.. py:function:: gccutils.pprint(tree)

-   Similar to gccutils.ppprint, but prints the output to stdout.
+   Similar to `gccutils.pformat()`, but prints the output to stdout.

    (should this be stderr instead? probably should take a stream as an arg, but what should the default be?)